 Formative outcomes indices are those that can be used to shape the experiences and learning opportunities of the very students who are being assessed.
-Some examples are surveys of faculty regarding current students' design involvement, onsupervisors' evaluations, computer site programming proficiency evaluations, and classroom assessment techniques.
-The results of such assessments may be used to characterize program or instructor strengths and weaknesses, as well as to foster changes in the experiences of those very students who have been assessed.
+Some examples are surveys of faculty regarding current students' design involvement, onsite supervisors' evaluations, computer programming proficiency evaluations, and classroom assessment techniques.15 The results of such assessments may be used to characterize program or instructor strengths and weaknesses, as well as to foster changes in the experiences of those very students who have been assessed.